SSL / TLS

 take precedence over the global settings.
 The same is true for using absolute paths when specifying your certificates and keys.

-The following options are available for the load
+See the load reference for options available for the load

 Info